10 Ways to Keep Roaches out of the House

 - Vacuum often: Vacuum every nook and cranny in the house at least twice a week, from your couches to little spaces throughout the house.
 If you have deep cracks on the floor, squirt some borax laundry detergent into each of the cracks.

-- Wash Your Clothes: Don't let clothing pile up and keep your washing done.
+- Wash Your Clothes: Don't let clothing pile up and keep your laundry done.
 Roaches love dirty clothes!

 - Maintain Your Home: If you have a baby in the home, be fastidious with the many diapers, cups, bottles, and food containers you use every day.
 Used diapers need to go in a tightly covered trash can, and food containers shouldn't be left out when not in use.